ilija-ivanov/twenty-twenty-child/README.md

 Created product shortcode that displays the product in a box.
 It accepts two attributes, the product ID and a background color in a hex value.

 Example: [custom_product product_id="25" background_color="#46f2b6"]

+## Part 6 - Filters & Hooks

+Added a custom filter that overrides the shortcode output when applied

+Created header.php file with a simpler header version than the parent theme, and added the theme-color meta tag to it

+## Part 7 - json-api

+Created JSON API endpoint for retrieving JSON object with products from a specific category in the functions.php file

+Example enpoint URL (replace domain): http://elementor-dev.local/wp-json/product-categories-json-api/v1/products-in-category/category-1